 Welcome to Otters Class

 Welcome to Otter Class!
-I hope you all had a great summer break and managed to relax in the sunshine.
-Now it’s time for Otter class to put away the suntan lotion and get ready for a busy term ahead.
+I hope you all had a great summer break and managed to find some sunshine amongst the unsettled weather.
+Now it’s time for Otter class to put away the buckets and spades and get ready for a busy Autumn term.

-This term our topic is Ancient Greece and we’ll be learning all about what life was like during this fascinating period of history.
-Amongst other things, we’ll find out what the Ancient Greeks wore, what battles they fought and how this ancient civilisation has influenced our modern lives.
+This term our topic is Ancient Egypt and we’ll be learning about what life was like during this fascinating period of history.
+Amongst other things, we’ll find out what the Ancient Egyptians wore, what their homes were like and how they buried their dead.

 Our work in English will also include coverage of the SPAG curriculum (spelling, punctuation and grammar).
 As part of this work, spellings will be sent home every Monday and will be tested on Friday.
-These spellings may practise a particular spelling pattern or rule or could be words taken from the Year 3/4 National Curriculum spelling list.
+These spellings may practise a particular spelling pattern or rule or could be words taken from one of the National Curriculum spelling lists.

 In addition, children are expected to practise their times tables at home in order to prepare for a times tables test every Friday.
 A sound knowledge of times tables and their related division facts is crucial to enable children to make progress in many areas of Maths such as multiplication and division with larger numbers, fractions and, later in their school careers, ratio and proportion.
 Children who do not know their times tables find these areas hard and struggle to make progress.
 We practise times tables every day in class with the ultimate aim of being able to answer a random times table question in just a few seconds!
 I will let you know what times table your child is working on so that you can also practise them at home.

 PE will take place on Tuesday and Thursday.
 Please make sure your child has a PE kit on these days.

 A new school year comes with lots of information and things to remember and if you have any questions or concerns, please catch me on the playground before or after school or feel free to arrange a meeting after school for a longer chat.